 These are in place not only because space is often competitive, but to make sure you have the relevant skills and knowledge needed to complete the course.
 You can view a course’s entry requirements when searching on UCAS.

-Entry requirements are usually listed as academic qualifications (for instance, A-levels, GCSEs, and their equivalents), while some are listed as UCAS Tariff points – a system used to measure the value of any relevant qualifications.
+Entry requirements are usually listed as academic qualifications (for instance, A-levels, GCSEs, and their equivalents), and/or as UCAS Tariff points – a system used to measure the value of any relevant qualifications.

 To search for degree courses with a foundation year, you can use the UCAS course search tool.
-And to find out more about Access to Higher Education Courses, you might want to have a look at the Access to HE website.
+And to find out more about Access to Higher Education Courses, you might want to have a look at the Access to Higher Education website.

-If you’re interested in taking an Access course or are looking for some inspiration, then why not take a look at Christine’s story?
+If you’re interested in taking an Access course or are looking for some inspiration, why not read Christine’s story?
 Christine completed an Access course at the age of 57 before applying to university.

-And finally, if you don’t meet the entry requirements for a course you want to study at a traditional university (and don’t think you’ll be able to meet them by doing some further work or study), then The Open University offers remote undergraduate and postgraduate courses with no entry requirements – so it’s worth taking a look.
+And finally, if you don’t meet the entry requirements for a course at a traditional university (and don’t think you’ll be able to meet them with further work or study), The Open University offers many remote undergraduate and postgraduate courses with no formal entry requirements – so it’s worth taking a look.

 Tuition and financing

 UK degree costs vary greatly depending on the course, university, and country you’re studying in, as well as the country you’re from.
-Though, if you’re a UK national studying in the UK, tuition fees will almost always be expensive – unless you’re Scottish and studying in Scotland.
+But if you’re a UK national studying in the UK, tuition fees will almost always be expensive – unless you’re Scottish and studying in Scotland.
 In this case, you may be eligible to attend for free.
-For everyone else in the UK, however, fees can be anywhere up to £9,250 per year.
+For everyone else in the UK, however, fees can be anything up to £9,535 per year.

-While cost should obviously be taken into consideration, if you’re really keen to study for a degree, then try not to let the expensive price tag get you down – as you might be eligible for financial help.
+While cost should obviously be taken into consideration, if you’re really keen to study for a degree, try not to let the expensive price tag get you down, as you might be eligible for financial help.
 And remember what Benjamin Franklin said: “An investment in education always pays the highest returns.”

-If you’re worried about how you’re going to support yourself throughout your studies, then you can also apply for a government-funded maintenance loan, which is intended to assist you with living costs such as food and accommodation while you’re studying.
+If you’re worried about how you’re going to support yourself throughout your studies, you may be able to apply for a government-funded maintenance loan, which is intended to assist you with living costs such as food and accommodation while you’re studying.
 The amount you’re eligible to receive will depend on your household income and where you’re studying.

-If you’re over the age of 60 at the time your course starts then, depending on your circumstances, you may not be eligible for a maintenance loan.
-And if you are, you’ll only be eligible for a reduced amount.
+If you’re over the age of 60 at the time your course starts, you won’t be eligible for a maintenance loan.
 This is something that we, quite frankly, do not understand.
+However, you may be able to access a lower ‘special support loan’.

 And finally, it’s also worth checking university websites to see whether or not they offer any scholarships or bursaries that you might be eligible for.